Skip to main content

 I respond quickly...usually within minutes.
 Most buyers start with a short text or call to narrow things down.

-Delray Beach has the highest concentration of 55+ active adult communities in Palm Beach County — and the widest price spread.
-You can buy in at $185K (Kings Point) or $1.8M+ (Valencia Del Mar).
+Delray Beach has one of the highest concentrations of 55+ active adult communities in Palm Beach County, with nearby West Boynton Beach Valencia communities often entering the same search.
+You can buy in at accessible Kings Point pricing or compare into newer Valencia options nearby.
 The product types are completely different.
 Understanding which tier matches how you actually want to live is the first decision, and it's not obvious from a Zillow search.

-This guide covers every meaningful 55+ community in Delray Beach — honest on price, HOA, lifestyle fit, and the tradeoffs nobody mentions in the brochure.
+This guide covers the meaningful Delray Beach 55+ communities, plus nearby West Boynton Beach Valencia communities buyers often compare against them — honest on price, HOA, lifestyle fit, and the tradeoffs nobody mentions in the brochure.

 Have questions as you read?